SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ## **TL;DR**

-In this post, we ask two simple questions:
+This post investigates the following questions:
 **Where should we steer a model?** And **how expressive can steering actually be?**

 By comparing steering and finetuning through a first-order lens, we find that often the best place to steer is **after the skip connection**, where attention and MLP outputs meet.
 Steering here is more expressive than steering individual submodules, and it ends up looking a lot closer to what finetuning does.

 Using this insight, we build lightweight post-block adapters that train only a fraction of the model’s parameters and achieve **remarkably close performance to SFT**.

-If you’re curious about how far activation steering can really go, this post is for you 😊
+If you’re curious about how far activation steering can really go, this post is for you 😊.

+**Note**: This post is aimed at readers comfortable with transformers and some linear algebra.
+We’ll keep the math light but precise.

 ### The Paradigm: Activation Steering vs. Fine-Tuning
-Activation steering has emerged as an alternative to parameter-efficient fine-tuning (PEFT).
-Instead of updating model weights, steering directly adjusts intermediate activations at inference time, drastically reducing the number of trainable parameters.
+Activation steering is an alternative to parameter-efficient fine-tuning (PEFT), where instead of updating model weights it directly adjusts intermediate activations at inference time, drastically reducing the number of trainable parameters.
 For example, ReFT [1] can match LoRA-level performance while using 15×–65× fewer parameters.
 Existing steering methods mainly differ in where they apply these interventions: ReFT modifies MLP outputs (post-MLP), LoFIT [2] steers at attention heads (pre-MLP), and JoLA [3] jointly learns both the steering vectors and the intervention locations.

 <p align="center">
 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/weight_v_act.svg">